EVerest/libocpp/README.md

 - register_disable_evse_callback

-  used to disable the EVSE (change availability request)
+  used to disable the EVSE (ChangeAvailability.req)

 - register_enable_evse_callback

-  used to enable the EVSE (change availability request)
+  used to enable the EVSE (ChangeAvailability.req)

 - register_cancel_reservation_callback

-  used to cancel a reservation in the reservation manager
+  used to cancel a reservation in the reservation manager (CancelReservation.req)

 - register_signal_set_charging_profiles_callback